MiriNajme/PM4Moodle/README.md

 - **Object-Centric Directly-Follows Graph (OC-DFG):** Automatically generate OC-DFG visualizations for extracted logs.
 - **Verification Matrix:** Allows teachers to verify the extracted logs with a matrix showing the number of objects per event, supporting log quality checks.
 - **Lifecycle Diagrams:** For each supported module, generates a state chart (lifecycle diagram) based on the actual events for that module in the extracted file.
+- **Downloadable Outputs:** Download both the OCEL 2.0 JSON log and generated visualizations directly from the interface.

 This tool streamlines the extraction, validation, and analysis of object-centric event logs from Moodle, supporting object-centric process mining and educational analytics.